 Meanwhile, the concept of a permanent Bond memorabilia museum has been on his radar for years.
 At one point, he did talk to a fellow British collector who specialized in Bond vehicles about opening up an experiential exhibit—the two collections on display together—but before Bennett could make anything happen, the other fellow sold his entire collection to a Bond fanatic in Miami, Florida.

 Yet that hasn’t completely rained on Bennett’s parade.
 He’s actually got a great idea for his collection (which would definitely be a major hit in Japan).
 “I like to think of a nice hotel with 25 bedrooms,* each based on a different Bond theme, subtly,” he explains.
 “And a little museum going on in a restaurant.”
 Of course, we had to suggest a twist, involving a live tarantula, for his hypothetical Dr. No Room, and not missing a beat, Bennett says, “That’s your room.”

-*Officially, there are 23 Bond movies, with this year’s Spectre making 24.
-The 25th is 1983’s Never Say Never Again, which is hardly ever counted as an “official” Bond movie, because it’s a remake of 1965’s Thunderball.
-It does, however, star Sean Connery as Bond and feature an exceptionally hot, pre-fame Kim Basinger.
+*Officially, there are 24 Bond movies.
+The 25th would be 1983’s Never Say Never Again, which is hardly ever counted as an “official” Bond movie, because it’s a cruddy remake of 1965’s Thunderball.
+It does, however, star Sean Connery as Bond (at 52!) and feature an exceptionally hot, pre-fame Kim Basinger.